 Tips for Success

-- Use the right cut of meat.
-You need boneless pork shoulder, which is fatty enough to keep the pork juicy and moist.
+- Use boneless pork shoulder, which is fatty enough to keep it juicy and moist.
 The fat will render as it roasts at high temperature.
 Do not use pork loin or tenderloin – it will turn out dry.

-- Roast until the center of the pork reaches 160 degrees F. Char siu is never served medium or medium rare.
+- Roast until the center reaches 160 degrees F. Char siu is never served medium or medium rare.

 - Use an oven-safe wire rack for roasting.
 This ensures even cooking and prevents the pork from sitting in its juices.
 Plus, we need to add a layer of water to the bottom of the pan, so the rack keeps the meat elevated for air circulation.